neodyme-labs/solana-ctf/README.md

 # 🚩 Solana CTF Challenges 🚩

 This is a repository of backups of Solana CTF challenges.
+The challenges were created by different authors and belong to the respective authors as listed below.
+If an author would like their challenge to be removed from this repository, please contact us.

 ## Challenges